Who are these people and what do they believe in?

 Thomas Henry Huxley, born in the spring of 1825, he went through medical college, believed firmly in the laws of logic and reason, studied metaphysics, became a surgeon, got bored, studied languages (he spoke at least five) joined the navy and as assistant surgeon on HMS Rattlesnake spent an adventurous five years exploring the waters and wonders of Australasia.

-This had the benefit of taking his mind off a subject that had be bothering him for a good few years.
-Tom did not know what he was.
 He knew he was a man (and a reasonably good surgeon) but he was unsure if he believed in any of the things that gave spiritual comfort to so many of his contemporaries.
 Tom had a bit of a problem with God.

 On his return he was made a fellow of The Royal Society, became a professor on Natural History and Palaeontology, wrote prolifically, studied glaciation in the Alps and picked up a copy of Darwin's The Origin of Species.